-We are tracking the Super Bowl 53 odds for all 32 teams in the NFL all season long, from the moment they become available.
+We tracked the Super Bowl 53 odds for all 32 teams in the NFL all season long, from the moment they become available right up until kickoff of the Super Bowl.
 The graphs below are generated by averaging the odds from multiple sources and will be updated after each week.
-Since we don’t have many entries yet, we’ve added in some bar graphs to provide a better image of each team’s expectations for the 2018 NFL season.

 Here are some more notes on the movement of the top contenders for Super Bowl 53:

 - [01/29/18] Heavy money has been coming in on New England to win the 2019 Super Bowl, resulting in their odds getting shorter and shorter

 - [12/31/18] The Saints enter the NFL Playoffs with the best odds to win the Super Bowl; the Eagles have the worst

 - [12/11/18] A Rams loss to the Bears on MNF of Week 14 has resulted in the Saints being favored again

 - [12/4/18] After a Saints loss to the Cowboys on TNF in Week 13, the Rams are again Super Bowl favorites

 - [11/20/18] The New Orleans Saints have claimed the title of Super Bowl favorites

 - [11/13/18] The Patriots are not among the top three contenders for the first time this year

 - [11/06/18] The Rams remain Super Bowl favorites even after losing to the New Orleans Saints in Week 9